Everlaw/utf8/README.md

 ## Everlaw Utf8

-Provides a `Utf8` utility class and a `Utf8Iterator`.

-Include this library in your Maven project by adding the following to your
-POM:
+Provides both low-level and high-level interfaces for handling UTF-8, serving as a complement to the functionality provided by `com.google.common.base.Utf8` (Guava) and Java's built-in `StandardCharsets.UTF_8`.

+Maven projects can use this library with a simple POM dependency:
 ```xml
 <project>
 ...